-WWE’s Dana Brooke Flaunts Her Enviable Figure While Rocking One-Piece Bodysuit & Heels
+WWE's Dana Brooke Flaunts Her Enviable Figure While Rocking One-Piece Bodysuit & Heels

 In the accompanying caption, Brooke claimed that she's very confident in her abilities and what she can achieve.
 Ryan Loco, who is responsible for taking many pics that get shared by wrestling babes, was credited as the photographer.

 The upload went down a treat with her fans and peers as well.
 At the time of this writing, over 22,000 have hit the like button.
-Some of them also spared a moment to let Brooke know how much they appreciate her.
+Some of them also spared a moment to let Brooke know how much they appreciate her."You are very beautiful," wrote one follower.

 "You look so beautiful in your outfit, love looking at your legs," gushed a second admirer.